mariekeschouwstra/site/publications.md

 ## Articles in collections, reviews, proceedings papers

-Carcassi, F., Kirby, S., Schouwstra, M. (2018)  The evolution of adjectival monotonicity. *Sinn und Bedeutung*.
+Carcassi, F., Kirby, S., Schouwstra, M. (2018)  The evolution of adjectival monotonicity. *Proceedings of Sinn und Bedeutung*.

 Flaherty, M., Schouwstra, M. & Goldin-Meadow, S. (2018).
 Do we see word order patterns from silent gesture studies in a new natural language?
 In Cuskley, C., Flaherty, M., Little, H., McCrohon, L., Ravignani, A. & Verhoef, T. (Eds.):  *The Evolution of Language: Proceedings of the 12th International Conference (EVOLANGXII)*. doi:10.12775/3991-1.030